Albuquerque Visitation Disputes

 Sometimes, however, perhaps because of neglect or abuse, one parent is ruled unfit by a court, and the other parent is awarded sole legal custody.
-In such cases, in which the children will live with one parent most of the time, parents and their lawyers or divorce lawyers must discuss the other parent’s rights of visitation.
+In such cases, in which the children will live with one parent most of the time, parents and their lawyers must discuss the other parent’s rights of visitation.

-Different types of visitation include
+Different types of visitation include:

 Sometimes, if there is a history of abuse or neglect, no visitation/timesharing will be granted, and a parent will not be allowed to visit his or her children.

 When Visitation/Timesharing Disputes May Occur

 “Visitation” is what occurs when one of parents have sole legal custody.
 “Timesharing” is more common, and it is the schedule used by parents who share joint legal custody.

 Also, it is important to note that not all custody disputes come from divorce.
 In many custody/child support cases, the parents were never married to one another.

 Visitation/Timesharing disputes typically happen after the initial divorce decree, as time passes and new difficulties present themselves.
 Once children turn fourteen, they begin to gain autonomy and begin having desires independent of their parents—desires that need to be taken into account as well.

 If you are involved in a visitation/timesharing dispute, and if one parent wishes to make a change in your existing arrangement, you will need an experienced Albuquerque visitation lawyerwho can help you to:

 - Establish legal grounds for alternate visitation/timesharing